Why do this problem?

 How many dots could there be on each side?

-You could collect the children's own puzzles and collate them into a book for the rest of the class to use.
+Children could be asked to create an easier or a harder challenge, similar this one, and to explain what makes their task easier/harder than the original.
+You could collect the children's own problems and collate them into a book for the rest of the class/school to use.

 Children who are struggling can be asked to place the dominoes in any position and record the sums for each side.
 How many different totals can they find?
 Which is the biggest?
 Why?